 Brain death is both a legal and clinical term.
-The term has been present in medical literature and texts for many years but as part of the National Conference of Commissioners on Uniform State Laws in 1980, the Uniform Determination of Death Act (UDDA) was drafted' this was later adopted by the American Medical Association and the American Bar Association.
-The act was drafted in response to medical advances in life support in the late 1970s that allowed for complete respiratory and circulatory support despite complete cessation of brain function.
+The term has been present in medical literature and texts for many years, but as part of the National Conference of Commissioners on Uniform State Laws in 1980, the Uniform Determination of Death Act (UDDA) was drafted.
+This was later adopted by the American Medical Association and the American Bar Association.
+The act was drafted in response to medical advances in life support in the late 1970s that allowed for complete respiratory and circulatory support despite the complete cessation of brain function.
 This reads as follows “[Determination of Death].
 An individual who has sustained either (1) irreversible cessation of circulatory and respiratory functions, or (2) irreversible cessation of all functions of the entire brain, including the brain stem, is dead.
 A determination of death must be made in accordance with accepted medical standards.”

 Unfortunately, the UDDA did not go on to establish what “accepted medical standards’ were, only that they existed.
 The most current standards were initially published by the American Academy of Neurology (AAN) in 1995 and then updated in 2010.

-Brain Death occurs after the destruction of enough neuronal cells in the brain that there is both an irreversible loss of consciousness (coma) and the absence of brainstem reflexes including the inability of the lungs to inhale and exhale without external positive pressure support (apnea).
+Brain death occurs after the destruction of enough neuronal cells in the brain that there is both an irreversible loss of consciousness (coma) and the absence of brainstem reflexes, including the inability of the lungs to inhale and exhale without external positive pressure support (apnea).

 The processes that lead to brain death are in order of frequency: cardiopulmonary arrest, traumatic brain injury, subarachnoid hemorrhage, and intracerebral hemorrhage.

 For extracranial causes of brain death, patients that present with cardiopulmonary arrest, 8.9% of those initially resuscitated will progress to brain death, and patients presenting with traumatic brain injury 2.8% to 6.1% of those patients will die of brain death.